Proodeftiki F.C.: First important pre-war distinctions

-1945-1959: Postwar period, major distinctions and successes
+1945–1959: Postwar period, major distinctions and successes

-1945-1955: First post-war years and downward course
+1945–1955: First post-war years and downward course

-After the reunification of the official championships, he continued for 8 consecutive years in the top Piraeus championship category (from 1945-46 to 1952-53), but did not manage to qualify for the Pan-Hellenic Championship, finishing not more than the 3rd position occupied in the periods 1945-46 and 1947-48.
-In the period 1952-53 he finished last in the 6th place of the 1st Division of the EPI Piraeus Championship, which led her to claim her stay, through a barrage fight with the champion of the A2 'class and coopitos, Aris Piraeus.
-In the first match, they scored 1-1 in the Nikea Stadium, before some 5,000 spectators and in the second and repetitive games they were re-scored, but no goals were scored this time (0-0).
-Thus, in the third game, Proodeftiki was defeated by 2-1 [24] and temporarily deferred to the A2 'category.
+After the reunification of the official championships, he continued for 8 consecutive years in the top Piraeus championship category (from 1945–46 to 1952–53), but did not manage to qualify for the Panhellenic Championship, finishing not more than the 3rd position occupied in the periods 1945–46 and 1947–48.
+In the period 1952–53 he finished last in the 6th place of the 1st Division of the EPI Piraeus Championship, which led her to claim her stay, through a barrage fight with the champion of the A2 'class and coopitos, Aris Piraeus.
+In the first match, they scored 1–1 in the Nikea Stadium, before some 5,000 spectators and in the second and repetitive games they were re-scored, but no goals were scored this time (0–0).
+Thus, in the third game, Proodeftiki was defeated by 2–1 and temporarily deferred to the A2 'category.

 In the A2 'category he played temporarily for two seasons (1953–54 and 1954–55) when the latter finished at the top, in front of the Piraeus Glory and won the championship.
 So, as a champion, she had to claim her return to the first class, through a grading match, with the latter, Panelefsiniakos.
-In the first match, it won 5-3 away in Elefsina and in the second one they scored with 1-1 home in the Nikaia Stadium and secured her return to the top of the Piraeus championship.
+In the first match, it won 5–3 away in Elefsina and in the second one they scored with 1–1 home in the Nikaia Stadium and secured her return to the top of the Piraeus championship.